Updated: May 30

 4. Use absolute/catalogue white.

-Basically, this is the white you see in the background all over the web, in fact it is the white the surrounds all the words on this page.
-It is also the white that all other Amazon listings use as well as the white for the background of the site itself.
+Basically, this is the white you see in the background all over the web, in fact it is the white that surrounds all the words on this page.
+It is also the white that all other Amazon listings use as well as the white for the background of the Amazon site itself.

 The first is that it makes your brand appear unwilling to invest in creating something new, what does that say about the products you are selling.
 Generic photography is a show of generic products.

 Secondly, you are limited.
 In creating imagery using stock photographs one is at the whim of what exists on the likes Shutterstock and Adobe and that might not be the perfect fit for your product.
 Not to mention there is a good chance your competitors are using the exact same image as you.

 There is still a place for stock imagery.
 My retoucher and I are experts in compositing products into images and lean on it when we have to.
 We both agree, however, that it doesn't beat the real thing, it should always be a last resort.